Adult Re-Education Fund

 The Hammond family join his friends in honoring a special man who left a remarkable legacy of selflessness and kindness through the establishment of the Kristofor J. Hammond Scholarship.
 The scholarship will recognize an individual who demonstrates many of Kris’ attributes including those of integrity, volunteerism, athleticism, and a love of music.
 Qualified candidates must be graduates of Mt.
 Vernon High School pursuing a career in a profession that furthers the well-being of others including political science, social services, criminal justice, or journalism.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Hancock County Community Foundation Scholarship Endowment Fund

 Since the Lilly Endowment Community Scholarship Program began in 1998, Lilly Endowment has remained steadfast in its belief that education at all levels is indispensable to the personal, civic, and economic well-being of Indiana’s residents and communities.